Download COTSWORKS Supplier Quality Clauses PDF

 COTSWORKS or anyone designated by COTSWORKS, including cognizant government agencies, shall have access to all applicable areas of Supplier’s facilities.
 This includes suppliers at any level of the supply chain involved in the order and to all applicable records.
 This right shall also extend to the Supplier’s sub-tier suppliers.
 The Supplier shall be given reasonable advance notice by COTSWORKS to host such events.

-COTSWORKS requires that all suppliers of electrical parts or assemblies shall document and implement a policy compliant to the current revision of SAE AS5553, Counterfeit Electronic Parts; Avoidance, Detection, Mitigation, and Disposition.
+COTSWORKS requires that all suppliers of electrical parts or assemblies shall document and implement a policy compliant to the current revision of SAE AS5553 (Counterfeit Electronic Parts; Avoidance, Detection, Mitigation, and Disposition).
 Suppliers of mechanical parts are to comply with similar methodology by adopting and implementing standard counterfeit mitigation processes applicable to their industry.
 Suppliers shall purchase material directly from original equipment manufacturers, original component manufacturers, or their authorized distributors.
+All marking on packaging of components shall be removed or obliterated after use to prevent misuse in counterfeit parts schemes.

 The contamination of goods by foreign material or objects is not acceptable as it could eventually affect product appearance and performance.
 By delivering items to COTSWORKS, the Supplier shall be deemed to have certified to COTSWORKS that such items are free from any foreign materials, objects, or debris.